 For more information on the IELTS (International English language Testing System) requirements for this course, please click here to visit our dedicated web page.

-You will explore areas including marketing planning, market research, consumer behaviour and global marketing and communications.
+You will explore areas including digital marketing, social media marketing, planning, consumer behaviour and global marketing and communications.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.